 Section 2 describes the Social Network.
 Section 3 describes the tools used for the choice of the Social Network.
 Section 4 explains the choice of the WhatsApp.
-Section 5 shows an experimental test that illustrate the effectiveness of the proposed method.
-Finally, conclusions are drawn in Sect.
-6.
+Section 5 shows the learning indicators for the assessment of the Learning Process.
+Section 6 describes the Specific Learning Disabilities (SLD).
+Section 7 shows the Self-Assessment in the Learning Process.
+Section 8 shows an experimental test that illustrate the effectiveness of the proposed method.
+Finally, conclusions are drawn in Section 9.

-2 The Social Network
+2. The Social Network